 Whether you’re sleeping at a friend’s house or vacationing at a resort hotel, you never know what set up you’ll need for your CPAP.
 Here are some things we keep with our CPAP machines:

-- Power Strip with High-Speed USB Ports: Power everything on your desk with a single compact surge-protected extension outlet.
-This reputable mini power strip has 3 AC outlets with surge protector and 2 fast-charging USB ports (2.1A combined) for your laptop, phone, camera, and more.
-One charging station for a clutter-free desk.
+- POWER STRIP W/ HIGH-SPEED USB PORTS: Power everything on your desk with a single surge-protected extension outlet.
+The reputable mini power strip has 3 surge protected AC outlets and 2 fast-charging USB ports (2.1A combined) for laptops, phones, and more.

-- Portable Travel Charging Station: The small and wall-mountable power charger bar provides extra outlets without the extra cords.
-It offers convenient single-source charging for your smartphones, tablets, and more while on-the-go.
-With a damage-resistant housing for long-term durability perfect to use in workstations.
+- PORTABLE CHARGING STATION: The small, wall-mountable power charger bar provides extra outlets without the extra cords.
+Get convenient single-source charging for your smartphones, tablets, and more while on the go.
+Made for long-term durability.

-- Compact, Heavy Duty, and Space-Saving: Designed to consume minimal space, it features a 360-degree rotating AC plug for easy plugging in any wall socket.
-The widely spaced outlets give ample area to fit big plugs without blockages.
-To enable the plug's swivel function, simply push the button under it.
+- COMPACT & HEAVY-DUTY: The space-saving design features a 360-degree rotating AC plug for easy plugging in any wall socket.
+Widely spaced outlets give ample area to fit big plugs without blockages.
+Enjoy added functionality with the plug's swivel design.

-- Secure Safety Surge Protection: The electric strip has a 918-Joule energy rating providing a reliable extended outlet to protect expensive computers, consoles, appliances, home theaters, and more.
-It safeguards your electronic devices from overload, short circuit, power spikes, lightning strikes, or fluctuations.
+- SECURE SAFETY SURGE PROTECTION: The electric strip has a 918-joule energy rating for a reliable extension that safeguards your devices from overload, short circuit, power spikes, lightning strikes, or fluctuations.
 Protect computers, consoles, and more.

 - UL Listed For 15 Amps